apuzzi/cambodia-crops/data-collection.rst

 |

-6. Add any notes that might be relevant.
+6. Click again on the polygon before proceding to the other questions.
+Add any notes that might be relevant.
 If none, you can add a "0" and click Save next to it.
-Also select your level of confidence (Low, Medium, or High)
+Click on the polygon again and select your level of confidence (Low, Medium, or High)

 .. figure:: images/notesAndConf.png